 PDF Studio for Mac

-Last in the list, PDF Studio for Mac is another PDF editing software you should consider.
-As the name says, it is a complete PDF management studio, where you can edit and create documents.
+Last on the list, PDF Studio for Mac is another PDF editing software you should consider.
+It is a complete PDF management studio where you can edit and create documents.
 While its Standard version offers basic editing options, the Pro version comes with advanced options like OCR.

-Probably the best part about PDF Studio for Mac is that it’s available for macOS, Windows, and Linux.
-So, you can have the same interface and experience on multiple devices at your office.
-We said that because most of the features in the package are for businesses.
+The best part about PDF Studio for Mac is that it’s available for macOS, Windows, and Linux.
+So you can have the same interface and experience on multiple devices.

 On a direct comparison with Adobe Acrobat, PDF Studio for Mac may win the battle.
-However, as we noticed while testing the program, there is a problem of reliability.
-Multiple crashes had disrupted our testing session as well.
+However, as we noticed while testing the program, there is a problem with reliability.
+Multiple crashes disrupted our testing session as well.

-Even after all these, PDF Studio for Mac is a proper consideration for businesses.
-The suite does not cost too much, and the features are impressive as well.
+Even after all these, PDF Studio for Mac is a proper business consideration.
+The suite does not cost too much, and the features are impressive.
 So, if you don’t want to spend more than $200 on a macOS PDF editor, you can consider this one.

 PDF Studio for Mac is available for $89 per license.

 We believe you found over coverage of the best PDF editing software for Mac useful.
 Although we are huge fans of Preview, we think PDFelement is the optimal choice for most people.
 Personally speaking, this one does the job in most instances.
-Be it editing a document, converting something to PDF, or doing OCR, the single tool is more than enough.
-Then again, you may have other priorities while choosing a PDF editor.
+Whether editing a document, converting something to PDF, or doing OCR, the single tool is more than enough.
+Then again, you may have other priorities while choosing a PDF editor for Macos.